 How to Become a Credit Analyst

 Most often, people become a credit analyst with a bachelor’s degree.
 However, a bachelor’s degree is not mandatory and it is just up to an employer’s preference.
-According to O*NET OnLine, 50% of credit analysts held a bachelor’s degree and almost 30% held an associate’s degree.
-Credit analysts also learn on-the-job, so degrees in business and finance are generally the degrees that can help you land a job.
+According to O*NET OnLine, most analysts earn a bachelor’s degree and some have earned an associate’s degree.
+Credit analysts also learn on-the-job, so degrees in business and finance can help you land a job.

 Job Description of a Credit Analyst